 5. Market your home strategically.

 Your home may be in perfect condition, but if no one knows it’s for sale it will languish on the market.
 Be sure that your real estate agent is using all of the tools at their disposal to provide the maximum level of exposure for your property.
-You can ask about their marketing methods as you compare agents using the no-obligation online tool at LocalAgentFinder Strategic components could include visible signage, online property listings, and open house opportunities.
+You can compare marketing strategies using LocalAgentFinder.
+Strategic components could include visible signage, online property listings, and open house opportunities.
 A good real estate agent will also take advantage of traditional print advertising, showcasing your home in newspapers and brochures.

 6. Be responsive to any potential buyers.

 You and your agent will both want to be available to potential buyers, so that you can show them the property through both open houses and second inspections.
 Take time out of your busy schedule to gain regular feedback from your estate agent.
 This will allow you to be more responsive to feedback from buyers and any changing conditions of the market.
 If you are selling your home through a private sale, you will know within two or three weeks whether or not the presentation, marketing strategy, and pricing of your home is working.
 If you haven’t received any positive feedback or verbal offers yet, this shows you that it’s time to mix up your strategy with the help of your agent.

 So, how quickly will my house sell?